lindseyspratt/proscript/README.md

    * stream.js: Handles reading and writing to streams, and all the ISO predicates (the ones implemented anyway) like get_char/2 and put_code/2.
    * dom.js, object_method.js, object_property.js: Builtins for working with the DOM.
    * debugger.js: The interactive Prolog tracing debugger. (see also debugger.pl)
+   * dump.js: a debugging tool to analyze for dangling predicates (referenced in a call but not defined) print out the predicates in a prosciptls_state.js file or to print out the WAM program for a particular predicate.

 ### Engine functions that may be customized:
    * src/engine/standalone.js: Contains implementations of stdout and flush_stdout/1.
 You can either include this (in which case you will get output printed to a variable called stdout_buffer), or implement them yourself to do something /with/ the stuff written to stdout.